Art, Imagination and Morality

 Alex Fisher (University of Cambridge)

-This conference is generously supported by the Aristotelian Society, the British Society of Aesthetics, the Mind Association, the Society for Applied Philosophy, and Trinity College, Oxford.
+The conference was generously supported by the Aristotelian Society, the British Society of Aesthetics, the Mind Association, the Society for Applied Philosophy, and Trinity College, Oxford.

 Conference organisers: